airplanemodes/airdocs-python/language-model/sequences.md

 # Sequences
+These represent finite ordered sets indexed by non-negative numbers.
+The built-in function [`len()`](/built-in-functions/len.md) returns the number of items of a sequence.
+When the length of a sequence is **n**, the index set contains the numbers 0, 1, ..., **n**-1.

-# Accessing
+## Accessing
-This feature allows to extract an element of a sequence. **i** defines an index.
+This feature allows to select certain element of a sequence.
+- **i** is the index of an element.

 ### Syntax
 ```python